Dr. Brian Lum

 This inflammation can cause a patient to hyper-react to a wide variety of medications and supplements and to situational variables like loud noises and large crowds.

-Many patients mention that they had been able to handle any kind of medicine before but can't seem to handle anything now - this is indicative of a change in their internal environment.
+Many patients mention that they used to be able to handle any kind of medicine but can't seem to handle anything now - this is indicative of a change in their internal environment.

 Often, the solution is relatively simple - a corrected vitamin deficiency or the removal of a food allergen.
-Even when the solution requires a more lengthy multi-stage process, I very often see a full recovery.
+Even when the solution requires a more lengthy multi-stage process, a full recovery is common in our practice.

 Functional Medicine for Paradoxical Reactions

-Usually, if you are experiencing paradoxical reactions, you are experiencing other symptoms or conditions as well.
+Usually, if you are experiencing paradoxical reactions, you are experiencing other symptoms as well.

-In these articles, you will not find a step-by-step guide to relieving decades long symptoms nor the "one supplement that will solve all your problems."
+You will not find a step-by-step guide to quickly relieving decades-long symptoms or the "one supplement that will solve all your problems" in these articles.

-Conditions that took years to form take a specific and targeted approach to untangle.
-There can be quick recoveries but there are rarely "quick fixes."
+This is because conditions that took years to form require a specific and targeted approach to untangle.
+While quick recoveries can occur, they are rarely because of "quick fixes."

-A patient can find relief after years of life-altering symptoms, but it requires an informed, holistic approach which incorporates long appointments, targeted treatments and specific testing.
+A patient can find relief after years of life-altering symptoms, but it requires an informed, holistic approach that incorporates long appointments, targeted treatments, and specific testing.

-If you would like to schedule a free 15 minute consultation with me to ask direct questions about becoming a patient click the link below.
+If you would like to schedule a free 15-minute consultation to ask questions about becoming a patient, click the link below.

 Disclaimer: If you think that you may have a medical emergency, call your doctor or 911 immediately.
 No action or inaction should be taken based solely on the contents of this information.
 Nor should you ever delay seeking medical advice or treatment due to the information contained on this Website.
 The information on this Website is not intended to diagnose, treat, cure, or prevent any disease or medical condition.
 The information discussed is not intended to replace the advice of your healthcare provider.
 Reliance on the information provided by this Website, Dr. Brian Lum, or Functional Healthcare Institute is solely at your own risk.